pablohdzvizcarra/my-software-developer-career/README.md

 Today I practice the Command design pattern in Python with unit testing, I do a basic application in which apply the command pattern.
-I need to practice a lot OOP with Python, Python is a great language but, for build big applications you need to apply OOP principles to do quality code I think, build a basic script is not the same that build a Microservice.
+I need to practice a lot OOP with Python, Python is a great language but, for build big applications you need to apply OOP principles to do quality code, I think, building a basic script is not the same that build a Microservice.

 ##### Day 1270-71 Continue Reading

-In the weekend, I continue reading the security engineering book, I am in the last part of the book.
-It's amazing all the knowledge acquired, well I see a lot of things differently with this reading.
-Really write security is important how apply the correct design itself.
+On the weekend, I continue reading the security engineering book, I am in the last part of the book.
+It is amazing all the knowledge acquired; well, I see a lot of things differently with this reading.
+Really write security is important how to apply the correct design itself.

 ##### Day 1269 DI In Python

 Today I refactor some python code to use DI (Dependency Injection), because I have a lot of problems with testing the code, python how an interpreted language can mock anything in the code with some trick.
-DI make the code easier to test.
+DI makes the code easier to test.

 ##### Day 1268 Stressed

 Today I have some stress in my day.
-I don't know how to execute python task in another thread like Java, I need to discover this step, also how to do TDD with Python in a good way.
+I do not know how to execute a python task in another thread like Java, I need to discover this step, also how to do TDD with Python in a good way.
 I was stressed a lot of learning unit testing with Python.

 ##### Day 1267 Software Development Flow

-Today I continue to designing my best software development flow.
+Today I continue to design my best software development flow.
 When I start any type of project, I need to apply to TDD in all the software development process, also I recommend that you create the documentation at the same time and any type of diagram that you want to add to the project.
-Please improve the GitHub Readme, create good commits and create documentation about the process.
+Please improve the GitHub Readme, create good commits, and create documentation about the process.

 ##### Day 1266 Forgetting Logs

-When you write any code, method, class or process, please don't forget to add some logs.
-The importance of add logs in any application is great, because all the time you need know what do you the application, and well when you have debug production problems you will suffer a lot when trying to discover where is the issue.
-Trust me stop and add logs in the key parts of the application, important logs.
+When you write any code, method, class or process, please do not forget to add some logs.
+The importance of add logs in any application is great, because all the time you need to know what do you the application, and well, when you have debug production problems, you will suffer a lot when trying to discover where is the issue.
+Trust me to stop and add logs in the key parts of the application, important logs.

 ##### Day 1263,64,65 Reading

-I continue reading the Security Engineering book, really I need to finish this book, I have a deadline to April 1 to finish this lecture, I don't have desire to continue reading this book, but I need to finish.
-When I finish this book my next goal is finish my RedHat Developer Certification.
+I continue reading the Security Engineering book, really I need to finish this book, I have a deadline to April 1 to finish this lecture, I do not have desire to continue reading this book, but I need to finish.
+When I finish this book, my
+next goal is finish my RedHat Developer Certification.

 ##### Day 1262 Java 20

-Today I review the new features in Java 20, I have a lot of problems with try to execute the code in IntelliJ, I need to do some configurations steps before compile and run the code.
+Today I review the new features in Java 20,
+I have a lot of problems with trying to execute the code in IntelliJ, I need to do some configuration steps before compiling and run the code.
 Also, I continue reading the Security Engineering book.

 ##### Day 1261 Scoped Values